ipld/ipld/schemas/authoring-guide.md

 }
 ```

-With the `rename` and `implicit` options above, this same data would be serialized as:
+With the `rename` and `implicit` parameters above, this same data would be serialized as:

 ```json
 {